pymongo/leetcode-rust/README.md

 - problem number with `🔒` suffix need leetcode/lintcode subscription to unlock
-- problem number with `🤔` suffix has many solutions
 - problem number with `❌` suffix is a bad solution(like leetcode#371 Python can't do bitwise add)

 codeforces_solutions